PART 3. DEATHS AND GRAVESITES OF THE TWO TZADDIKS

 The 1939 story mentions R' Moishe Savran and refers to the “legend of the tree” .

 Thus, it seems apparent that Unger had read some of the accounts mentioned in the Leiman article (particularly Accounts 1 and 4) and was merely retelling (and perhaps embellishing) the story.

 Nevertheless, descendants of R' Raphael's grandson Israel (Isrultze) confirm that, according to the story passed down as family lore, the rebbe's grandson was present when R' Raphael bid the congregation farewell .

 Tarashcha is the town where R' Raphael of Bershad spent the last days of his life and where he is buried.
 The earliest known Jewish community there was founded in 1765.
+According to Jacob Roven, the Tzaddik, R' Raphael of Bershad, lies buried in the “old” cemetery of Tarashcha, which is far from the center of Tarashcha [446a].
 A memorial webpage for the town was created by Richard L. Baum in 2011 and is hosted on the JewishGen ShtetLinks site, at: http:⁄⁄www.shtetlinks.jewishgen.org⁄Tarashcha⁄

 The Cemetery in Tarashcha